Close

 In order to be eligible to vote or stand for a Club and Society position you must be a Student Member of the Union and be a paid member of the Club or Society.
 Affiliate members are not able to vote for any roles, or stand for a mandatory role (President, Treasurer, Secretary) but they may stand for a non-mandatory role, such as Health and Safety Officer.

-Roles are all voluntary so the there is no formal time commitment, but expect to spend between 1-5 hours per week on the role.
+Part-Time Officer roles are all voluntary so the there is no formal time commitment, but expect to spend between 1-5 hours per week on the role.
+Depending on the role you apply for there will be different meeting commitments that you’ll be expected to attend, such as the Executive Committee, Student Summit and other university meetings.

 Being a Student Leader is an incredible opportunity for you to shape SUBU and BU by having a direct say in how SUBU is run.
 It’s also a great developmental opportunity for you where you’ll learn transferable skills that’ll look great on your CV, as well as being fantastic for developing networks and improving your confidence!